 Figure 4.
 Phenotypic components learned from subtle conditions can accurately predict fitness of held-out mutants in strong conditions.
-(A) Predictions from the 8-component model (red circle) are typically better than the 1-component mode (open circle) and the average of 1000 permutations (black line, each permutation shown in gray).
-The 5-component model (black dot) has similar predictive power for most conditions.
+Put A and B on this figure (A) Predictions from the 8-component model (red circle) are typically better than the 1-component mode (open circle) and the average of 1000 permutations (black line, each permutation shown in gray).
+Need to revise this and remove the permutation thing… The 5-component model (black dot) has similar predictive power for most conditions.
 However, particular conditions (e.g. 1-, 4-, 6-Day) gain significant predictive power from the additional three minor components.
 Bottom shows percent of the full 8-component model resulting from the addition of the three minor components.
 Error bars denote the full range of values observed for each prediction across the 25 leave-one-out models.
 (B) Comparison of predictions of the 1-, 5-, and 8- component models for all held-out mutations in Baffle + 1.8% Glucose,1 Day, 6 Day, and 0.5M NaCl conditions.
 Note that R2 less than zero indicates that the prediction is worse than using the mean fitness in that condition and that R2 is weighted according to the number of each mutation type present in the held out data (see Methods for details).
 Points in (B) colored by the mutation type.
 For a full set of prediction comparisons see Supplement.
 Gray and white background in (A) for eye-guiding purposes only.
+Is B really important?
+Spend some time on it if it matters (like per mutant, etc.) Discuss some of these specific mutants.
+Maybe dedicate a paragraph for them.

+Organize the mutants better – by pathway/mutation type..

+Signpost mutations used…

+Show EC here like in Figure 2.

 Fig S?.
 Robust to choice of mutants.

 How robust are these results to our choice of mutants?
 1) inference of 9 components, 2) predictive power, and 3) the “latent” phenotype idea

+Figure that shows variance explained does go down in the strong as well.

 Fig S?.
 Figure without weighted R^2?